marilius12/taxes/pages/basics-of-taxation.md

 In most cases, the company is taxed **where it is managed and controlled** regardless of where it's registered.
 Ex: if you form an offshore company in Belize but continue to live and work from Canada, your company is still a tax resident of Canada and is subject to Canadian taxes.

 Most countries apply both registration and management & control.
 Some only apply one or the other, but may still have CFC and/or hybrid mismatch rules to counteract tax avoidance.

-### Double taxation

-Unfortunately, you could be a tax resident of **multiple countries**.
-If there is a **double taxation treaty (DTT)** between countries, you may qualify for treaty relief.
-In this case, DTT will overwrite local tax laws.
-Which country ends up charging you the tax is determined by the **tie breaker rules** in the DTT where your permanent home and center of vital interests will factor in.

-If there is no DTT in place (often the case for blacklisted or tax haven countries), then you might be subject to double taxation.
-However, the other country would usually have no tax, very low tax, or territorial tax (where foreign-sourced income is exempt from taxes).

-## Corporate residency

 Several important concepts and/or rules apply in determining the tax residency of a company.